 Credit Recovery Packets

 Credit recovery packets are only for courses in which a student has received a failing grade.
 They may not be used for original credit, enrichment, or to improve a grade for a class that was not failed.
 Check with your school counselor to receive information about credit recovery packets available at your high school.
-Credit recovery packets cost $35 per .25 credit.
+Credit recovery cost varies based on individual provider.

-Make-up credit for any public or private accredited course will be added to a student high school transcript upon student and/or parent request when accompanied with appropriate documentation.
-Grades, credit, and course titles submitted on a transcript from an accredited source will be transcribed to the high school transcript without alteration.
+Make-up credit for any public or private accredited course will be added to a student’s high school transcript upon student and/or parent request when accompanied with appropriate documentation.
+Grades, credit and course titles submitted on a transcript from an accredited source will be transcribed to the high school transcript without alteration as per State Board Rule R277-705-3-2a.